Fork, Explore, Commit: OS Primitives for Agentic Exploration: Conclusion

 \section{Conclusion}

 Agentic exploration requires isolating both filesystem and process state across parallel execution paths, with atomic commit and rollback semantics.
-We introduce the \emph{branch context} abstraction to capture these requirements and present two complementary implementations in Linux. \sys is a FUSE-based filesystem that provides lightweight copy-on-write branching with O(1) creation and atomic commit-to-parent, all without root privileges. \syscall is a proposed Linux syscall for kernel-enforced process coordination with reliable termination and first-commit-wins semantics, integrating with branching filesystems through generic \texttt{FS\_IOC\_BRANCH\_*} ioctls that keep the syscall filesystem-agnostic.
+We introduce the \emph{branch context} abstraction to capture these requirements and present two complementary implementations in Linux. \sys is a FUSE-based filesystem that provides lightweight copy-on-write branching with O(1) creation and atomic commit-to-parent, all without root privileges.
+On top of \sys, the \textsc{BranchContext} Python library provides seven composable exploration patterns (parallel speculation, best-of-N, reflexion, tree-of-thoughts, and others) for direct integration with agent frameworks. \syscall is a proposed Linux syscall for kernel-enforced process coordination with reliable termination and first-commit-wins semantics, integrating with branching filesystems through generic \texttt{FS\_IOC\_BRANCH\_*} ioctls that keep the syscall filesystem-agnostic.
 Preliminary evaluation shows O(1) branch creation and modification-proportional commit costs.